Chaoses-Ib/DirectoryOpus/Manual/release_history/opus13_detailed/misc_scripting.md

   - System WM_SETTINGCHANGE messages also trigger this event, with other type values defined by Microsoft.
 These may include "WindowMetrics", "intl", "Policy", "ConvertibleSlateMode", "SystemDockMode", and more.
 - SysInfo.DarkMode returns true if Opus is in dark mode.
 - SysInfo.DarkModeApps returns true if dark mode is on (for applications) at the OS level.
+- SysInfo.DPI returns the DPI scaling applied to the Opus process.
+- SysInfo.SystemDPI returns the current system DPI (may differ if it changed since Opus launched).
 - SysInfo.TouchInput returns true if the system is in touch mode at the OS level.
+- SysInfo.USBInstall tells you if Opus is running from a portable install (USB Export).
 - DOpus.SpacingScheme returns the name of the current UI spacing scheme within Opus (if any).

 ------------------------------------------------------------------------